- In what order do my application documents have to arrive?

 Students can expect an average of 30 hours per week or more.

 - Do you offer student housing?

 There is no student residence at the Boucher Institute.
 The campus is located at the Columbia skytrain station.
 Students have easy access to campus from any neighbourhood along the skytrain route.
 Several months before matriculation, the Admissions Department sends out a New Student Guide and a Housing Guide with information on transportation and surrounding communities.

 - Will the Boucher Institute diploma enable me to work in any jurisdiction?

-We make no representation that any state or country outside of Canada will accept our diploma.
 Students are responsible for ensuring their own licensure through the jurisdiction in which they wish to ultimately practice Naturopathic Medicine.